amadeus4dev/developer-guides/docs/resources/flights.md

 Offers Search API`.
 The API lets you search for up to six origin and destination city pairs.

-In the following example, we’ll fly from Madrid to Paris, where we’ll spend a couple days, then fly to Munich for three days.
+In the following example, we’ll fly from Madrid to Paris, where we’ll spend a couple of days, then fly to Munich for three days.
 Next, we’ll visit Amsterdam for two days before finishing our journey with a return to Madrid.
 We'll use the following IATA city codes: `MAD > PAR > MUC > AMS > MAD`